 The case manager is responsible for the scheduling and coordination of treatment team meetings, monitoring the implementation of the service plan, and for initiating treatment team meetings as the needs of the member dictate.
 Justification for the presence of each staff person participating in the meeting is the responsibility of the case manager.
 Participation time by staff persons may vary depending on the nature of their involvement and contribution to the team process.
 Service planning meetings must be scheduled at times and places that facilitate the inclusion of the member.
 The agency providing services to the member may bill for participation by any of their staff necessary for the service planning process.
 Participation by staff from other agencies is not billable by the agency coordinating the service planning session.
 Participation by family members is not billable.
-It is important to remember that, although coordination of the service plan is the responsibility of the treatment team.
+It is important to remember that, although coordination of the service planning process is the responsibility of the case manager, development of the service plan is the responsibility of the treatment team.